GladysAssistant/v4-website/docs/integrations/tp-link.md

 ## Scan devices on the network

 By clicking on the button `Scan network`, Gladys will automatically detect different devices available on your Wi-Fi network.
-Be sure that they are installed, configured (with Kasa application) and turned on to be visible.
+Make sure that they are installed, configured (with Kasa application) and turned on to be visible.

 ![Device detection](../../static/img/docs/en/configuration/tp-link/tp_link_detection_appareils_en.png)

 ## Add a device

-Wether it's a light or a plug, Gladys will let you add this device thanks to the `Connect` button.
+Whether it is a light or a plug, Gladys will let you add this device through to the `Connect` button.
 Once added, you can configure in which room your device is installed.

 ![Add a device](../../static/img/docs/en/configuration/tp-link/tp_link_ajouter_appareil_en.png)

-You will see in the device card description the various features available in Gladys.
+You will find the various features available in Gladys in the device's card description.

 ![Features](../../static/img/docs/en/configuration/tp-link/tp_link_features_en.png)

-You're done!